Skip to main content

 FAQs about Wegovy® pen

-In a medical study, adults living with obesity, or with overweight and at least one weight-related medical problem, who used Wegovy® pen, along with a reduced-calorie diet and increased physical activity, lost on average about 35 lb, which was about 15% of their starting body weight.
-In comparison, adults who used placebo lost on average about 6 lb, or about 2.5% of their body weight.
+With a maintenance dose of 2.4 mg: In a medical study, adults living with obesity, or with overweight and at least one weight-related medical problem, who used Wegovy® 2.4 mg pen, along with a reduced-calorie diet and increased physical activity, lost ~35 lb, or on average 15% of their starting body weight.
+In comparison, adults who used placebo lost ~6 lb, or on average about 2.5% of their body weight.
 The average starting weight for both groups was 232 lb.

-83% or about 8 in 10 adults achieved 5% or more weight loss with Wegovy® compared with 31% taking placebo.
+83% or about 8 in 10 adults achieved 5% or more weight loss with Wegovy® 2.4 mg pen compared with 31% taking placebo.*

 BMI=body mass index.